-A rich and creamy chicken alfredo that’s super healthy!
-Quick and easy to throw together, this healthy chicken alfredo uses a dairy-free cashew alfredo sauce and spaghetti squash “noodles.”
-Paleo and Whole30.
+A rich and creamy chicken alfredo that’s full of whole foods!
+Quick and easy to throw together, this paleo chicken alfredo uses a dairy-free cashew alfredo sauce and spaghetti squash “noodles.”
+Whole30.

 Can we talk about my low, low expectations for this recipe?

 Really, though.
 I was making it like, “Haha, this is fun.
 This a fun waste of time.
 I mean, there is no way this is going to be really damn good.
 And ‘really damn good’ is the requirement for an appearance on my blog, didn’t you know that?
 So this is a fun waste of time.”

 And then I had a bite and punched the person next to me, just out of sheer knee-jerk reaction, because I had not been eating this my whole life and I felt deeply deprived.

 Why this recipe is so good

 It’s chicken alfredo.
 But with delicious whole foods.
 And creamy and rich and delicious.
 And quick and easy.
 And it’s paleo and Whole30-compliant!
 I mean, truly, it’s just my everything right now.

 - The dairy-free alfredo sauce tastes way too close to real, cheesy alfredo sauce, but with none of the dairy!
 That makes it perfect for those with dairy sensitivities or lactose intolerance, those on a paleo or Whole30 diet, and breastfeeding moms who’s little ones are sensitive to cow’s milk proteins.